emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Currently the design of the firmware of most of devices do not include eco design.
 Firmware must be adapted to receive components from eco conception.
 This applies especially to the control of hardware parts recently designed to reduce dynamically their power consumptions, their bits rates or both.
 This is covered by works like sustainality and poweff drafts.

-In summary: the work on reporting real time power efficiency is started.
-On the other hand, there are evolutions toward more sustainability which require the reporting of just static information which must be specified.

-Examples:

-case of PoE

 # Existing device modularity and eco design